 Worlds apart, isn't it?
-Homeschooling seems like the knight in shining armour that can make the lives of our children easier.
+Homeschooling seems like the knight in shining armor that can make the lives of our children easier.
 But be mindful of the fine print: homeschooling is a lot of responsibility and is not for the faint-hearted.
 Still interested to know more?
 Here's all you should know about homeschooling.

-Homeschooling - The Lowdown
+Homeschooling - the lowdown

-Homeschooling is where you decide to take your child's education in your own hands rather than depending on a school.
+Homeschooling is where you decide to take your child's education into your own hands rather than depending on a school.
 To the uninitiated, homeschooling can be intimidating.
 Luckily, we are in a technologically advanced time where we have all the information at our fingertips.
 You don't need a PhD or even a teaching degree to homeschool -- all you need is the willingness to learn along with your child.
 And, lots of patience!

 In India, homeschooling is legal as alternative education.
-Homeschooling is a popular option for parents who are constantly travelling or those who live in remote locations like villages or farms.
-Parents of children with special needs and behavioural problems may also choose to homeschool.
+Homeschooling is a popular option for parents who are constantly traveling or those who live in remote locations like villages or farms.
+Parents of children with special needs and behavioral problems may also choose to homeschool.
 A vast number of parents opt for homeschooling due to their dissatisfaction with the assembly line method used in the current education system.
 They believe that traditional schooling does not nurture the love for learning among children.
 Others homeschool so that their children can have the flexibility of pursuing extracurricular activities like sports or music.

 The key commonality between most of these parents opting to homeschool is that they all are deeply involved in their children's education.
-Montessori method is one of the popular methods used by parents of young children, followed by the Waldorf method.
+The Montessori method is one of the popular methods used by parents of young children, followed by the Waldorf method.
 There are also many types of curriculums following the traditional K12 method.
 The homeschooled children can take various higher secondary exams from various institutes like NIOS or Cambridge if they wish to pursue a college education.

 With more emphasis on grades, tests, memorizing facts, added with strict schedules, children may not find the necessary time to pause, critically think, or solve problems in the traditional schooling system.
 Also, the burden of tests and memorizing quells the children's curiosity and love for learning.
 On the other hand, home-schooled children use their time to develop skills they are passionate about.
-They don’t have a 9am-3pm schedule like school-going children.
-They are out and about everyday, visiting museums, parks, and shows.
+They don't have a 9am-3pm schedule like school-going children.
+They are out and about every day, visiting museums, parks, and shows.
 They travel often.
 They participate in sports.
 They take art, dance, drama, and music classes, to name a few.
 Fuelled by a willingness to learn, they develop 21st-century skills like responsibility, problem-solving, and creativity.